Resinchem/Ultimate-Bedside-Lamp/docs/api.md

   <img src="images/api_01.jpg" alt="HTTP API Overview">
 </p>

-The HTTP API provides a powerful method for controlling your bedside lamp directly via network requests.
+The API allows for "headless" control of the system via simple HTTP requests.
+It's essentially a remote control that lives in your browser's address bar or your favorite automation script.
 Unlike MQTT, the API does not require third-party intermediaries (like a broker) or complex configuration.
 Commands are issued as standard URLs:

 `http://[your-controller-ip]/api?...`